In my previous post, I mentioned some of the biggest fears I had about home schooling.

 If feeling awe and enthusiasm makes us weird and nerdy, then so be it.

 One of my greatest fears was that I would accidentally leave out vital information that my kids needed to learn to be successful in college and life.
 I realized something though.
 The people who decide what is taught in school, the teachers and administrators and politicians–those people are all just human.
 Like me, they can make mistakes.
 Everyone graduates from school with holes in their education.
-We simply have to learn the thing we needed that we hadn’t learned and move on.
+When we recognize a gap in our learning as adults, we simply have to learn the thing we needed and move on.

-The only difference now is that I get to choose what my daughters and I focus on.
+There will be gaps no matter what kind of schooling a person gets.
+The only difference is that now I get to choose what my daughters and I focus on.
 Me.
 It is a responsibility, but it is also exciting and joyful.
 All those things that I used to carry around on a mental list “The List of Things I Want to Be Sure My Children Know About”– all those things I didn’t have time to teach them because they were in school or doing homework sent home from school–I have time to teach those things now.
 Will there be gaps?
 Assuredly.
 But no more gaps than any person has when they graduate from high school.
-Besides, I think it probable that my home schooled children will have fewer gaps in their education and far more skills for self-acquiring- of-knowledge than the average high school graduate.
+Besides, I think it probable that my home schooled children will have far more skills for self-acquiring- of-knowledge than the average high school graduate.
+Win.

 I was afraid people would judge me.
 This is a silly reason to not do something, because people make judgments all the time anyway.
 We all might as well do what we think is best for our family and society without wasting time worrying over who will think we are doing it all wrong.
 I am fortunate to have lots of support from my husband and all the grandparents and my friends.
 I do get questions, and those questions sometimes stress me or make me feel judged, but answering them only strengthens my conviction that what I am doing is right for us.